Application of Microextraction Methods to Extract and Determine the Occupational Analytes from Urine Samples: A Brief Review

 5. Sarafraz-Yazdi A, Amiri A. Liquid-phase microextraction.
-TrAC Trends in Analyt Che.
+TrAC Trend Anal Chem.
 2010; 29:1-14.

 6. Mohammadi A, Alizadeh N. Automated dynamic headspace organic solvent film microextraction for benzene, toluene, ethylbenzene and xylene: renewable liquid film as a sampler by a programmable motor.
 J Chromatogr A. 2006; 1107: 19-28.

 7. Heidari H, Shahtaheri S, Alimohammadi M, Rahimi-Froshani A, Golbabaei F. Optimization of Solid Phase Micro-Extraction (SPME) for Monitoring Occupational Exposure to Ethyl Benzene.
 Qom Univ Med Sci J. 2009; 3: 5-12.
+[In Persian].

 8. Rezaee M, Assadi Y, Hosseini M-RM, Aghaee E, Ahmadi F, Berijani S. Determination of organic compounds in water using dispersive liquid–liquid microextraction.
 J Chromatogr A. 2006; 1116: 1-9.